rforbiodatascience21/2021_group_17_final_project/README.md

 - x: Gapminder statistics
 - y: total cases / 100k people
 - y2: excess mortality / 100k people (2020 vs. 2019/2018/2017) -> find the data!
+Two analysis for y and y2, then compare with with each other!
-- alternative y:  total cases/number of days since 10th case / 100k people
+- alternative y:  total cases/ 100k people / number of days since 10th case

 Idea 2:
 - x: Day (starting with the day of first infection)